coderefinery/reproducible-python/content/version-control/browsing.md

 ### (4) Which files include the word "position"?

-Version control makes it very easy to find all occurrences of a single word.
+Version control makes it very easy to find all occurrences of a word or pattern.
 This is useful for things like finding where functions or variables are defined or used.

 :::::{tabs}